mrKJames/pre_work/readme.md

 ![atom ided](http://i.imgur.com/qYa5q9S.png)

+# Terminal
+"A Terminal is your interface to the underlying operating system via a shell, usually bash.
+It is a command line" To access this on a MAC, just do a spotlight search for terminal.

 ## Download homebrew:
+- [brew](https://brew.sh/)
 This is your package manager.
 Basically, it is an easy way to download software, stay updated, and manage dependencies.
-- [brew](https://brew.sh/)

 ![brew](https://derrekyoung.files.wordpress.com/2016/08/homebrew-mac-osx-logo.png?w=640)

 ## Install Oh-my-zsh:
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
-- check out a few plugins you want to use
+- Optional: check out a few plugins you want to use
 ![zsh](https://mobomo.s3.amazonaws.com/uploads/external/zsh_prompt_annotated_small.png)

 ## Install python3 with brew